theflyoccultist/blogging-platform/README.md

 # Blogging Platform

-A full-stack blogging platform built using React, Node.js, Express, and PostgreSQL, designed to integrate seamlessly into my portfolio.
+A full-stack blogging platform built using React, Sinatra and PostgreSQL, designed to integrate seamlessly into my portfolio.
 This platform will serve as a place to document my coding journey and demonstrate my expertise in software development, with an emphasis on scalable architecture and efficient data management.

 ## Features
 - Create, edit, and delete blog posts